-I was cleaning the other day and ran across this recipe at the back of a drawer, which I got from a Swedish friend of mine and was handed down by his grandmother.
+I was cleaning the other day and ran across this recipe at the back of a drawer, which I got from a Swedish friend of mine.
+The recipe had been handed down by his grandmother.

 I admit, I don't cook.
-There are only a few things that will get me into the kitchen and cooking, and Swedish Pancakes is one of them, so you know it's special.
-I have several times invited friends over for breakfast on a weekend morning: I keep the Swedish Pancakes coming while they eat 'em up.
+There are only a few things that will get me into the kitchen, and Swedish pancakes is one of them—so you know it's special.
+I have several times invited friends over for breakfast on a weekend morning: I keep these pancakes coming while they eat 'em up.

 Swedish pancakes are a lot like crepes—only totally different at the same time.
 One thing I recommend: Use the largest electric griddle you can find because these pancakes are sensitive to temperature (burning/undercooking), and a person can eat an entire Swedish pancake in one bite, so your "patrons" (family and friends) will be screaming for more before you've even finished the second set on your griddle.
 Getting a small head-start on the eaters is also recommended.

 If you're feeding a crowd, big family, or lots of hungry teenagers, or if you are not planning on serving anything but the pancakes, make a double-batch.
 Otherwise, these should feed your average four standard adults, assuming they are eating other things in addition to the pancakes (sausage goes particularly well, as do eggs).

 A handy tip from my uncle: Assuming your griddle is high enough and your plates low enough, put the plate(s) under the griddle to give them a nice gentle warming effect and keep these fragile little pancakes warm and ready to eat, too.

 - 3 eggs

-- 2 cups Milk, 2% or higher--skim and 1% milk don't work well with this recipe
+- 2 cups milk, 2% or whole (skim and 1% milk don't work well with this recipe)

 - 3 tablespoons sugar